JohnBinford/AppleWood-Pointe/Collateral/Tech/readme.md

 ## We have Cable TV, Antenna Hookups, Telephone, WIFI, and Ethernet fed to our units.
--  There are five "wires" comming from a "secret room" in the building that bring those services to a distribution panel in our laundry rooms.
+-  There are five "wires" comming from a "secret room" (Called a Lan Coset or Cable Chamber) -somewhere in the building- that bring those services to a set of little distribution panels in a plastic wall cabinet our laundry rooms.
    -  High voltage is distributed through a "fuse box", Low voltage uses a "distribution cabinet"
       -  The special technicians that hooked up our services are called "Low Voltage Techs".
    -  Engineers like to use the word "cable" for wires that don't carry high voltage electrical power.